Capital asset: US tax definition versus broader economic definition

-A well-known financial accounting textbook advises that the term be avoided except in tax accounting because it is used in so many different senses, not all of them well-defined.
-For example it is often used as a synonym for fixed assets or for investments in securities.
+In their textbook on the financial accounting, authors Clyde P. Stickney and Roman L. Weil advise that the term should be avoided except in tax accounting in the US private context, to counter its usage in other contexts vaguely.
+For example, it is often used as a synonym for fixed assets or for investments in securities.

-However this advice is questionable beyond the US private context.
 Several public sector standards in global use, notably triple bottom line accounting as defined by ICLEI for world cities, require that employees or the environment or something else be treated as a capital asset.
-In this context it means something managers have a responsibility to maintain, and to report changes in value as gains or losses.
-See human capital, natural capital, triple bottom line, human development theory.
+In this context, it means managers have a responsibility to maintain, and to report changes in value as gains or losses of the capital assets.

 Capital assets should not be confused with the capital a financial institution is required to hold.
 This capital is computed from the right-hand side of the balance sheet while assets are found on the left-hand side.
-See Basel III for a summary of how such requirements are proposed to be calculated.